-Combining online outreach with in-person workshops can allow you to communicate with a wide audience while forming personal, offline connections with potential new clients.
+Combining online outreach with in-person divorce workshops can allow you to communicate with a wide audience while forming personal, offline connections with potential new clients.

 By Ginita Wall and Candace Bahr, Second Saturday Founders